- Home

 Easily compare quotes from the most trusted pet insurance companies in the United States.

 The exact symptoms of NSAID toxicity in your cat will vary depending on the substance and amount ingested.
-The effects of NSAID toxicity can range from mild to severe and life-threatening.
+The effects of NSAID toxicity can range from mild to severe, and serious cases of poisoning can be life-threatening.
 Signs to watch for include:

 - Vomiting